Arianee/docs/docs/AriaEconomy.md

 ## **The Aria token**

 The Aria token (Aria) is the currency of the Arianee protocol.
-It is a fungible token compliant with the[ Ethereum's ERC-20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+It is a fungible token compliant with the[ Ethereum ERC-20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
 Each Aria token shares the same value as any other of its kind which makes them optimal to serve as a monetary value token.

-_The Aria token is scheduled to be available on public exchanges from January 2020._ _Until that date, Aria tokens can be bought by contacting the Arianee project team (hello@arianee.org)._
+_The Aria token is scheduled to be available on public exchanges from January 2020._ _Until that date, Aria tokens can be bought directly from the Arianee project team (contact hello@arianee.org for more info)._

 The Aria token is released on [Ethereum mainnet](https://etherscan.io/token/0xedf6568618a00c6f0908bf7758a16f76b6e04af9).